msimonborg/odd_job/README.md

 data = OddJob.await(job)
 OddJob.perform(:email, fn -> send_email(user, data) end)
 ```

+If a worker in the pool is available then the job will be performed right away.
+If all of the workers
+are already assigned to other jobs then the new job will be added to a FIFO queue.
+Jobs in the queue are performed one-by-one as workers become available.

 Jobs can be scheduled for later with `perform_after/3` and `perform_at/3`.